 No employee will be subject to any form of reprisal or retaliation for having made a good-faith complaint under this policy.
 For complete information concerning the District's position prohibiting harassment/discrimination, assistance in reporting and responding to alleged incidents, and examples of prohibited behaviors, employees should refer to the District's policies and related procedures.
-03.162/03.262
+Board Policies 03.162/03.262

-The following have been designated to handle inquiries regarding nondiscrimination under Title IX and Section 504 of the Rehabilitation Act of 1973 and Title IX Sexual Harassment/Discrimination: 01.1
+The following have been designated to handle inquiries regarding nondiscrimination under Title IX and Section 504 of the Rehabilitation Act of 1973 and Title IX Sexual Harassment/Discrimination:

-The District's Title IX Coordinator (TIXC) is Todd Russell.
+Title IX Coordinator (TIXC): Matthew Wilhite